minorua/Qgis2threejs/docs/source/Exporter.rst

 Window
 ------

-When the Qgis2threejs exporter window opens first time, `Layers` panel is on the left side of the window and preview is on the right side.
+Qgis2threejs exporter window has `Layers` panel on the left side and preview on the right side.

 .. image:: ./images/exporter1.png